nmohnblatt/contact_discovery2/README.md

 ## System Requirements
 Application has only been tested on Linux.
 Requires [Go](https://golang.org) v1.14 or later.

 This PoC is built on top of the [dedis/kyber](https://github.com/dedis/kyber) library.
+Note however that this library only allows BLS signatures where messages are points on G1.
+In the case of our contact discovery scheme, we need to perform BLS signatures in both groups of our asymmetric pairing.
+The package `crypto` written as part of the original project implements the missing functionality.

 ## Current Functionnality
 1. `n` servers are initialised, of which at least `t` are assumed to be honest